PhamHuynhAnh16/RVC-MAKER/TERMS_OF_USE.md

 ## Training Data

-All official models distributed by ULTIMATE RVC MAKER have been trained under publicly available datasets such as [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).
+All official models distributed by Ultimate RVC Maker have been trained under publicly available datasets such as [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).
 We strive to maintain transparency and ethical practices in the development and distribution of our tools.

 ## Amendments

-ULTIMATE RVC MAKER reserves the right to modify these terms at any time.
+Ultimate RVC Maker reserves the right to modify these terms at any time.
 Continued use of the tool signifies your acceptance of any updated terms.